iesequeira34/Paddy-Disease-Detection/README.md

 ---

-### We have deviced the project into multiple steps
+### We have divided the project into multiple steps
 *   Importing Libraries
 *   Loading Data
 *   Preparing Dataset